 University College has a Disability Services Coordinator who is available for consultation regarding special provisions.
 If a facility is requested in connection with a disability, the Disability Services Co-ordinator puts the student in contact with the Facilities Manager at University College, or the relevant professional at Utrecht University Student Service Centre.
 The Coordinator can act as mediator between the student and the institution, should adjustments need to be made to the academic curriculum.
 The Disability Coordinator will also maintain an up-to-date file with the names of all students with a disability, the type of disability, the nature of any agreements or arrangements made in order to accommodate the students, and contact details of, for example, personal advisors, therapists, or doctors, where the student chooses to make such details available to the College.

-To learn more about the provisions offered for students studying with a disability at UCU, see disability or chronic illness.
+To learn more about the provisions offered for students studying with a disability at University College Utrecht, see Studying with a disability.